mashaole/prototypeMobile/README.md

 # prototypeMobile
- Prototype react native mobile app built using react native
+ Prototype react native mobile app.

  # Device List
   List of iot devices you have connected to platform